-Nathan Thornburgh is a contributing writer at Time Magazine, where he spent much of the last five years working as foreign correspondent and editor.
-He’s reported on everything from cyberwar in Russia (favorite dish: solyanka) to information war in Georgia (favorite dish: khinkali) to the drug wars in Juarez (favorite dish: chilaquiles).
-Before getting into journalism, he was an extremely broke professional musician who most notably played with el Septeto Tipico de la Habana, at one of whose shows his girlfriend had her ass squeezed by a 92-year-old Compay Segundo.
-Nathan speaks four languages and can point at pictures of food on menus written in 20 others.
+Nathan Thornburgh (Co-founder/Publisher) spent nearly a decade working at TIME Magazine as a foreign correspondent and editor.
+He’s reported on everything from cyberwar in Russia (favorite dish: solyanka) to the drug wars in Juarez (favorite dish: chilaquiles).
+Nathan speaks four languages and can point at menus written in 20 others.

 Matt Goulding (Co-founder/Publisher) is a James Beard-award-winning food writer and editor.
 His book series Eat This, Not That sold over 10 million copies, and his HarperCollins book series with R&K has garnered numerous awards (Pasta Pane Vino: Deep Travels through Italy’s Food Culture was the most recent in the series, published in 2018).
 He divides his time between the tapas bars of Barcelona and the barbecue pits of rural North Carolina.